-- 1. Election of three Class III Directors each for a three-year term expiring at the Annual Meeting of Stockholders to be held in 2005 or until his successor has been duly elected and qualified, or until the earlier of his resignation, removal or disqualification; - 2.
+- 1. Election of four Class III Directors each for a three-year term expiring at the Annual Meeting of Stockholders to be held in 2005 or until his successor has been duly elected and qualified, or until the earlier of his resignation, removal or disqualification; - 2.
 Approval of the ON Semiconductor 2002 Executive Incentive Plan; - 3.
-An amendment to the Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 300,000,000 to 500,000,000; and - 4.
+Approval of an amendment to the Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 300,000,000 to 500,000,000; and - 4.
 Ratification of the action of the Board of Directors in selecting PricewaterhouseCoopers LLP as independent accountants to audit our consolidated financial statements for the current year.

-If other matters properly come before the Annual Meeting, all shares validly represented by proxies will be voted in accordance with the recommendations of the Board.
+If other matters properly come before the Annual Meeting, all shares validly represented by proxies will be voted in accordance with the discretion of the appointed proxies.